ReagentX/Logria/docs/README.md

 To see availalbe commands, invoke Logria with `-h`:

-Start Logria by invoking it as a command line application:

 ```zsh
 chris@home ~ % logria -h
 A powerful CLI tool that puts log analytics at your fingertips.